We use cookies to offer you a better experience and analyse site traffic.

 Employment Law

-• AB v Albemarle Club: a ‘hostess’ who worked for a private members’ club claimed to have suffered detriments for attempting to organise her colleagues to join a union.
+• AB v Albemarle Club (2020): represented a ‘hostess’ who worked for a private members’ club, and who claimed to have suffered detriments for attempting to organise her colleagues to join a union.
 The claim challenged the traditional ‘self-employed’ status of workers in the adult entertainment industry.
 It was settled after the Respondent’s application to strike out the claim failed.
 Stefan also successfully sought an order under rule 50 of the Employment Tribunal Rules of Procedure to protect the Claimant’s anonymity.

 Stefan is a co-author of Daniel Barnett’s Employment Law Handbook (8th edition, 2020).
 He contributed to chapters on employment status, contracts of employment, working time and annual leave, family-related leave, and Tribunal procedure.